eepgwde/vojdamago/docs/design/br.md

 not as good as the system with prescient variables, with only 60% sensitivity.
 The number of false positives is now over 10 times greater than the true positives.

+# Summary

+What has been demonstrated here, is that there exists a prioritization scheme that can more accurately predict if a repair will result in an insurance claim.
+To do that, a reasonably accurate Predictor has developed that uses an Imputer to give a better priority to *claim* records.

+This means there should be a better way of prioritizing faults, so this would be a useful innovation for the business and it should add a facility to its fault reporting system that generates a priority using this machine classification: there would then be two priorities: a manual-priority, assigned by a human operator, and a machine-priority generated by an algorithm.

+There are some issues with this:

+ - The Imputer uses the manual priorities assigned for *noclaim* records.
+There will be mistakes in classification here; this can be refined over successive iterations, using a recursive method: in the next iteration, the manual-priority and the last machine-priority will both be recorded and used by the imputation process.

+ - A more difficult issue is that as much as one-fifth of the *repudiation* and *claim* records had no defect or repair history other than the *repudiation* or *claim* itself.
+This proved to be something of an anomaly in the dataset: one of the best predictors for a claim was that it had no history.
+This explains the importance of the *smpl* variable in the predictor.
+This variable was a counter for the number of times faults were recorded against a road.
+If the value was one, it was an orphan road and would almost certainly cause a claim, because the only records for orphan roads were *claim* ones.

+It is quite difficult to deal with the orphan road issue.
+A possible method might be to add more samples of orphan roads that do not result in a claim.
+This would reduce the importance of *smpl* variable for prediction.

+When these results were presented to the business, they explained that their fault system was reactive - they only inspected faults as they were reported.
+It was argued that they should instigate a more proactive system that generated inspection requests for the many orphan roads.

+The business said that they had a programme of resurfacing roads that used a mathematical model for the wear and tear a road might be subject to.
+This generated an alert in the resurfacing programme.

+Because of this insight into their operations, a further statistical study was undertaken.
+Given the mathematical model, could it be adjusted using observed repairs to calculate an effective age for the road.
+This would be an input to a Mean-Time-Between-Failures that would decide which roads should be prioritized for inspection and resurfacing.
+This is the final study in this project.

 # Discussion

+## The Prescient Features Method

+The method used here is not a conventional one.
+Rather than just build a predictor for classification, this Predictor has been used to evaluate how effective an imputation process can be.
+And that imputation process demonstrates that a better classification system can be found for the business.

+The Predictor was developed by giving it prescient features in the dataset; that is, features that know the future history of a fault report.
+These prescient features used some combination of other features: in this case, a weighted combination of inspections, defects and repairs.
+Once it was clear that the prescient features determined the performance of the Predictor, they were removed from the feature set and the imputed value acted as a proxy for them.

+### Caveats

+In this implementation, it has not been possible to follow the method as described.
+The prescient features were left in and it was seen that the imputed priority dominated.

+It was noted that there was a problem with orphan roads and it needed to addressed directly.
+This involved the MTBF model to provide information on these orphan roads.

+## Other Points

+### Repudiations and False Positives

+The decision to use the *repudiations* to reduce the imbalance in the dataset was important but did need to be assessed by making other checks that *claims* and *repudiations* were sufficiently similar.

+The use of SMOTE has an effect of increasing the false positives the Predictor
+reports: s much as ten-fold.
+Within the business model, False positives are not particularly bad.
+If one compares the cost of 10 inspections with the cost of an insurance claim, then these false alarms are a small price to pay.

+### What the Predictor also revealed - Unimportant Features

+The variable importance charts for the Predictor listed a huge number of
+features: distances from points-of-interest, socio-demographic factors as well as the road characteristics.
+None of these proved to be important when it came the propensity for a road to be the subject of a claim.

+There was some ad-hoc investigation: the roads in suburban areas with families and more than one car were marginally more likely to be the subject of a claim, but there were no *magic bullets*, so often data scientists like to believe there is an underlying dynamic in a system that has not been discovered.

+In this project, it became apparent that the orphan roads were key.
+The management was preoccupied with maintaining the major carriageways with high traffic loads, but most insurance claims originated on local roads.
+This reveal

+### Praxis: knowing the dataset

+#### Data Science and Decision Science

+In this project, it has been seen how analysis of results from machine learning have been used to enhance a business' operations.
+A better classification algorithm was developed.

+A classifier is very often all that a business needs.
+In finance, one needs a value for a portfolio: so one develops a quantitative parametric model for every instrument in a portfolio and then one uses a parametric probabilistic method to combine the instruments and so value it: a VaR method for example.

+For many businesses, a quantitative accounting valuation is not needed.
+A classification is sufficient.
+Stock traders only need to know whether to Buy, Sell, Hold or Short.
+In this project, it was only necessary to priotize work to be carried out: today or tomorrow, within a week, within a month and sometime in the next year.

+Classifiers are easily generated with shallow machine-learning methods and form a useful tool in Decision Science.

+#### Balancing Datasets with non-positive Orphans

+Shallow learning methods - supervised classification methods - do provide insight into the dynamics of a dataset.
+The issues with upsampling and orphan roads in this project was another unusual challenge.
+Imbalanced datasets are the
+norm: and one needs good insights and methods to work with them.

+In this project, the issue with orphan roads was tested with a smaller dataset.
+The claims records and a randomly selected set of smaller roads, the claim field was removed and replaced with a field *randomly selected*.
+Needless to say, the Predictor was very poor.

+So a more balanced dataset would have been all the roads managed by the business with most roads being given an annual event that states *uninspected*.

+#### Data Science is an Art

+There are people who believe that data science can be a simple process of putting in all the data one can find, turning the handle on some computational machine and getting results.
+This is simply not so.
+For example, beginners' mistakes are often to include dates and database identifiers and to hope they will all drop out in the analysis.

+It is important to understand the data dictionary and eliminate uninformative features.
+If a set of features are highly correlated, only one core feature is needed.

+Lots of new business metrics need to be added.
+One cannot rely on a Principal Component Analysis to generate a metric that weights inspections, repairs, resurfacing all in one.
+Metrics have to be designed that enhance business knowledge and so can be used by the classification algorithm: time windows are very useful, a time-decaying weight on events is a common design.

+It is also important to be a scientist.
+Posing questions of the dataset and testing them with other simpler statistical methods.

+But in the end it is an art, intuitons and ideas have to be made real.